Tamil script: History

-With the fall of Pallava kingdom, the Chola dynasty pushed the Chola-Pallava script as the de facto script.
-Over the next few centuries, the Chola-Pallava script evolved into the modern Tamil script.
-The Grantha and its parent script influenced the Tamil script notably.
 The use of palm leaves as the primary medium for writing led to changes in the script.
 The scribe had to be careful not to pierce the leaves with the stylus while writing because a leaf with a hole was more likely to tear and decay faster.
 As a result, the use of the puḷḷi to distinguish pure consonants became rare, with pure consonants usually being written as if the inherent vowel were present.
 Similarly, the vowel marker (ஃ) called: குற்றியலுகரம், a half-rounded u which occurs at the end of some words and in the medial position in certain compound words, marking a shortened u sound, also fell out of use and was replaced by the marker for the simple u (ு).
 The puḷḷi (ஂ) did not fully reappear until the introduction of printing, but the marker kuṟṟiyal-ukaram (ஃ) never came back for this purpose into use although its usage is retained in certain grammatical conceptual words whereas the sound itself still exists and plays an important role in Tamil prosody.

 The forms of some of the letters were simplified in the 19th century to make the script easier to typeset.
 In the 20th century, the script was simplified even further in a series of reforms, which regularised the vowel markers used with consonants by eliminating special markers and most irregular forms.